izhangzhihao/intellij-rainbow-brackets/README.md

 <kbd>Settings/Preferences</kbd> > <kbd>Other Settings</kbd> > <kbd>Rainbow Brackets</kbd> > <kbd>Color</kbd> > `Number of colors`: 5 or more

-And you can use the color generator and config your number of colors at the same time.
+And you can use the color generator and configure your number of colors at the same time.

 NOTE: For the default and Darcula color scheme(`Editor -> Color Scheme -> Rainbow Brackets -> Scheme`) the color number is 10, for the other scheme the number is 5, if your number is bigger than the number, you can config them in the config file.
 If the color does not exist, we will use the color generator to generate it for you.